Iman Hariri-Kia is an Iranian-American writer, editor, and author born and based in New York City.

 Iman has written extensively about her experience with detox teas and laxative-based bulimia.
 Through Harvard Striped, she began working with lawmakers on legislation that would ban the sale of diet products to minors.
 Iman has appeared on the TODAY show, CBS, DailyMail TV, and New York 1 News to talk about her activism and has testified in City Hall.

-Apple Books named Iman one of its writers to watch in 2022.
-Her debut novel, A Hundred Other Girls, a smart, modern story about the shifting media landscape and one Middle Eastern-American writer finding her place in it, was published in summer 2022 to critical acclaim.
+Her debut novel, A Hundred Other Girls, a smart, modern story about the shifting media landscape and one Middle Eastern American writer finding her place in it, was published in summer 2022.
 It was named Barnes & Nobles' August Fiction Pick, as well as one of the best books of the summer by Good Morning America, USA Today, the New York Post, Harper's Bazaar, Marie Claire, Cosmopolitan, and more.
 Kirkus Reviews calls A Hundred Other Girls "a refreshing take on the classic media-insider-insider novel, championing the value of passion and thoughtfulness over career."
 CBS Studios and Uzo Aduba's Meynon Media are adapting the novel for television.

 You can often find her writing about her personal life on the internet, much to her parents’ dismay.